Josué Guébo

 Josué Yoroba Guébo, or Josué Guébo (born July 21, 1972), is an Ivorian academic and man of letters.
 A major figure of African contemporary poetry, he is also a short story writer, playwright, essayist and author of children's literature.
 6th President of the Ivoirian Writers' Association (AECI), he is the recipient of the Bernard Dadié Grand Prize and the U Tam'si Prize.

+A philosopher, he is the founder and Chairman of the Ivoirian Society of Transhumanism (SIVOT).

 Biography

-Josué Yoroba Guébo was born on July 21, 1972 in Abidjan, the economic capital of Côte d'Ivoire.
+Josué Yoroba Guébo was born on July 21, 1972, in Abidjan, the economic capital of Côte d'Ivoire.
 He started writing poetry while still young.
 He wrote his first poem when he was twelve or thirteen years old.
 His interest for literature led him to read the works of Aimé Césaire or those of Paul Verlaine.
 He was also influenced by the great African writers he discovered during his school and university course.

 Holder of a PhD in History and Philosophy of Sciences, Josué Guébo is also teacher-researcher.